postmanlabs/sails-env-switch/README.md

 ```

 and not the one in the production.js.
 Even though the NODE_ENV will be same as production.js but the config will be
 taken from internal.js.
-This will help us keep the environments clean and keep thing separately for internal and
-external behaviour of the service.
+This helps segregate the configuration for internal and external facets of the service..

 #### Use of env-lift with this module